 - 1. For @Acceleration: Meter Per Second Square @mPERs2 - 2.
 For @Angle: Radians @radians, and the derived unit Degrees @degrees - 3.
 For @Area: the derived units square millimeters @mm2, square meters @m2, and square kilometers @km2 - 4.
 For @Current: Ampere @A - 5.
-For @Length: Meters @m and the derived units millimeters @mm and kilometers @km - 6.
-For @Luminance: Candela @cd - 7.
-For @Mass: kilograms @kg and the derived unit grams @g - 8.
-For @Speed: meters per second @mPERs and kilometers per hour @kmPERh - 9.
-For @Substance: Mole @mol - 10.
-For @Temperature: Kelvin @K and the derived unit Celsius @C - 11.
-For @Time: seconds @s and the derived units minutes @min and hours @h
+For @Force: Newton @N and the derived unit kilonewton @kN - 6.
+For @Length: Meters @m and the derived units millimeters @mm and kilometers @km - 7.
+For @Luminance: Candela @cd - 8.
+For @Mass: kilograms @kg and the derived units grams @g and metric tons @t - 9.
+For @Speed: meters per second @mPERs and kilometers per hour @kmPERh - 10.
+For @Substance: Mole @mol - 11.
+For @Temperature: Kelvin @K and the derived unit Celsius @C - 12.
+For @Time: seconds @s and the derived units minutes @min and hours @h - 13.
+For @Volume: the derived units cubic millimeters @mm3, cubic meters @m3, and cubic kilometers @km3

 You may specify SI unit prefixes, using enumeration Prefix.
 The basic SI units (@s, @m, @g, @A, @K, @mol, @cd) take an optional Prefix enum as argument.
 For example, to use nanoseconds as unit, you could use @s (Prefix.nano) as a unit type.
-You can sometimes use a different annotation instead of a prefix; for example, @mm is equivalent to @m (Prefix.milli).
+You can sometimes use a different annotation instead of a prefix; for example, @mm is equivalent to @m(Prefix.milli).

 Class UnitsTools contains a constant for each SI unit.
 To create a value of the particular unit, multiply an unqualified value with one of these constants.
-By using static imports, this allows very natural notation; for example, after statically importing UnitsTools.m, the expression 5 \ m represents five meters.
+By using static imports, this allows very natural notation; for example, after statically importing UnitsTools.m, the expression 5 m represents five meters.
 As all these unit constants are public, static, and final with value one, the compiler will optimize away these multiplications.
 To use the UnitsTools class, the checker-util.jar file must be on the classpath at run time.

 The polymorphic annotation @PolyUnit enables you to write a method that takes an argument of any unit type and returns a result of that same type.
-For more about polymorphic qualifiers, see Section 28.2.
+For more about polymorphic qualifiers, see Section 30.2.
 For an example of its use, see the @PolyUnit Javadoc.

-18.2 Extending the Units Checker
+19.2 Extending the Units Checker